Google Voice

 • Save your American number – By porting your number to Google Voice, you can reserve your phone number for when you return to the U.S. You won’t have to pay a monthly phone plan for a service you won’t use.

 • Getting blocked – Some companies and services can recognize and block VoIP numbers.
-I have not had this experience with 2 factor authentication, but it has happened when I applied to a job in the tech sector before.
-If you want to be safe, check with your accounts to see if they accept a VoIP for 2 factor authentication before making the switch.
+I have not had this experience with 2 factor authentication for my accounts, but it has happened when I applied to a job in the tech sector before.
+If you want to be safe, check below to see if your accounts accept a VoIP for 2 factor authentication before making the switch.

 • Set-up – Transferring your phone number to Google Voice will terminate your number with your provider.
 Make sure to organize things accordingly (cancel your plan after getting everything transferred correctly).
 The transfer process requires a little bit of extra information you will need to hunt for, but it’s not too difficult.
 There is also a one time $20 fee.